Jay Boberg: Domaine Nicolas-Jay

 Even as he built his career as a music industry executive, Boberg developed a passion for wine.
 He started by buying a Cabernet Sauvignon vineyard in California's Napa Valley in 1989 while running his label businesses.
 But by 2013, his side project became his prime focus.
 Boberg and his old friend, French winemaker Jean-Nicolas Méo, opened Domaine Nicolas-Jay winery in Oregon, focusing on French Burgundian Pinot Noir wines.
 Boberg sees the music business and the wine business as being very similar: “There are a startling array of similarities between the worlds of wine and music, and also with the creative process of making wine and making music.
 In the wine business, gatekeepers decide yes or no to list the wine on a wine list or carry a wine in their shop.
 In music, gatekeepers are music directors at radio stations or record store owners or playlist creators.”

 Personal life

-Boberg married Alison Cooper in 1989, and they have two children, Sebastian in 1992 and Juliette in 1994.
+Boberg married Alison Cooper in 1989, and they have two children.
 The couple divorced in 2015.
 Boberg currently splits his time between homes in Santa Monica and Dundee in the Willamette Valley in Oregon.